 5. Skull Champagne Cork

 Another upcycled Champagne cork, this time into a skull.
-All you need is a black sharpie to draw the skull face onto a white painted Champagne cork.
+You only need a black sharpie to draw the skull face onto a white-painted Champagne cork.

 6. Nightmare Skeleton